-While you wait for your fire/smoker reach the recommended temperature, it is time to season the beef roast.
+While you wait for your fire/smoker reach the recommended temperature, it is time to season your meat.

 Pepper and salt is it for us, but you have many other options, depending on your mood.

-Some enjoy injecting a beef broth to the beef roast to ensure the moisture is maintained through the smoking process.
+Some enjoy injecting a beef broth to the meat to ensure the moisture is maintained through the smoking process.

-Some friends have rubbed fresh herbs like rosemary prior to smoking and then setting the beef roast on a bed of the herb of choice while it smokes.
+Some friends have rubbed fresh herbs like rosemary prior to smoking and then setting the cut on a bed of the herb of choice while it smokes.

 A good addition is roasting some garlic bulbs in the oven for thirty minutes at 400°, let them cool and rub the creamy garlic into the meat then add the salt and pepper.

-Because we are slow cooking this beef roast, the garlic shouldn’t get a bitter taste during the smoking process.
+Because we are slow cooking, the garlic shouldn’t get a bitter taste during the smoking process.

 Although using a hard wood, like mesquite over a long smoke can tend to allow the garlic to absorb some bitter flavors from the wood.

-So, season the beef roast the way you like it and get ready to smoke it.
+So, season your meat the way you like it and get ready to smoke it.